peterborkuti/csv-jdbc-driver/README.md

 ## csv jdbc driver

 I wrote a "csv-jdbc-driver" just for fun.
-It is far from production quality code, my goal was only demonstrate (for myself) how to write a jdbc driver.
+It is far from production quality code, my goal was only to demonstrate (for myself) how to write a jdbc driver.

 Here are my experiences:
 * As others wrote, it is enough for implementing 4 interfaces from java.sql: Driver, Statement, Connection, ResultSet.